 Marlowe also aims to facilitate new possibilities of financial innovation and aims to become the technology powering a host of smart contract based-financial services.

 Cardano and Bitcoin bear some fundamental differences in terms of design, purpose, and usability.

 Cardano uses a proof-of-stake consensus mechanism, while Bitcoin relies on proof of work to mine new coins and add blocks to the chain.
 Functionally, Bitcoin is designed to transfer digital currency in a decentralized, peer-to-peer fashion.
 Cardano, on the other hand, supports a much broader range of functions.
 Cardano can handle smart contracts, custom tokens, and decentralized applications (DApps).

-Another key difference between Cardano and Bitcoin is the energy utilization.
-Bitcoin's proof-of-work design consumes huge amounts of energy, to the tune of 204.50 Terawatts/hour.
+Another key difference between Cardano and Bitcoin is energy utilization.
+Bitcoin's proof-of-work design consumes huge amounts of energy, to the tune of 204.50 terawatt-hours.
 Cardano is far more environmentally sustainable.
 Charles Hoskinson estimates that Cardano’s electricity consumption is about 0.01% of Bitcoin’s.

 How does Cardano differ from Ethereum?

 Cardano is designed as a proof-of-stake blockchain.
 The transformation of the Ethereum chain from proof of work to proof of stake was the main motivation for ETH2.0 and the Merge.

 Cardano and Ethereum feature different staking systems.
 Cardano users delegate their ada to stake pools run by SPOs, while Ethereum does not natively support delegation.